fluidjax/assets/docs/qredochain.md

     string Description   = ‘A description of the trustee group’;
 }
 ```
-We can now replace the expression with
+We can now replace the expression in the Wallet Transfer with

     TG1 & P